AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2016-01-19-foundation6.md

 Our impression is that most of the pending work is due to reasonable changes (less defaults).
-The thing which _looks_ buggy is `Interchange`.
-And getting the Top Bar to look right also sounds like a lot of fiddling.
+Getting the Top Bar to look right & stick sounds like some fiddling we don't want to do right now.

 Hence we chose to wait a little longer and stick to Foundation 5.